DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 Hint: Centralized

-Explanation: Traditional finance, when compared to decentralized finance, is centralized and simpler for the end user.
-However, traditional finance also takes a higher margin of interest from borrowers.
-Traditional finance is less riskier as its regulated.
+Explanation: Traditional Finance, when compared to Decentralized Finance, is centralized and simpler for the end user.
+However, Traditional Finance also takes a higher margin of interest from borrowers.
+Traditional Finance is less riskier as its regulated.

 Sub Topics: lending-borrowing-tradFi